gerlichlab/hicognition/documentation/hugo-site/content/data_management/features.md

 ## Description of genomic features

-In order to allow efficient filtering and searching as well as easier display of genomic features, we defined a formal description that is exposed to the user when adding and viewing genomic features.
+To allow efficient filtering and searching as well as an easier display of genomic features, we defined a formal description that is exposed to the user when adding and viewing genomic features.

 ### 1D-features

-The structure of the description fields for 1D-features can be seen in the following graph:
+The structure of the description fields for 1D features can be seen in the following graph:

 ![1d feature graph](/docs/1d_feature_graph.png)

-In this graph, all nodes that represent a value that the user can select are represented as red.
-If the selection of the user can lead to different selections lower in the graph, these options are displayed as black nodes.
+In this graph, all nodes representing a value that the user can select are red.
+If the user's selection can lead to different selections lower in the graph, these options are displayed as black nodes.
 The first children of `Feature1D` are fields that need to be defined for all region sets and have no influence on the later selection hierarchy:

 - __Assembly__ | The genome assembly this feature set belongs to
 - __Perturbation__ | The perturbation condition (or none) that was used in the experiment that led to this dataset
 - __CellCycleStage__ | The cell cycle stage the cells were in when the data was collected

 Then, the `ValueType` needs to be selected.
-This describes what kind of genomic feature this dataset are, this can be one of the following:
+This describes what kind of genomic feature this dataset are.
+This can be one of the following:

-- __ProteinBinding__ | A dataset that represents that binding of a protein (e.g derived from Chip-seq or CutandRun)
+- __ProteinBinding__ | A dataset that represents that binding of a protein (e.g., derived from Chip-seq or CutandRun)
-- __GeneExpression__ | A dataset that represents gene expression (e.g. derived from GRO-seq)
+- __GeneExpression__ | A dataset that represents gene expression (e.g., derived from GRO-seq)
-- __Derived__ | A dataset that was derived from another dataset (e.g. insulation score in Hi-C)
+- __Derived__ | A dataset that was derived from another dataset (e.g., insulation score in Hi-C)

 Selection of a specific `ValueType` leads to different required metadata downstream.
-E.g. if the `ValueType` is `ProteinBinding` than the `Protein` field needs to be filled out.
+E.g., if the `ValueType` is `ProteinBinding`, then the `Protein` field needs to be filled out.

 ### 2D-features

-The structure of the description fields for 2D-features can be seen in the following graph:
+The structure of the description fields for 2D features can be seen in the following graph:

 ![2d feature graph](/docs/2d_feature_graph.png)

-In this graph, all nodes that represent a value that the user can select are represented as red.
-If the selection of the user can lead to different selections lower in the graph, these options are displayed as black nodes.
+In this graph, all nodes representing a value that the user can select are red.
+If the user's selection can lead to different selections lower in the graph, these options are displayed as black nodes.
 The first children of `Featur2D` are fields that need to be defined for all region sets and have no influence on the later selection hierarchy:

 - __Assembly__ | The genome assembly this feature set belongs to
 - __Perturbation__ | The perturbation condition (or none) that was used in the experiment that led to this dataset
 - __CellCycleStage__ | The cell cycle stage the cells were in when the data was collected

-2D-features currently only define single `ValueType`:
+2D features currently only define a single `ValueType`:

 - __Interaction__ | A dataset that contains a quantification of genome interactions